ColOfAbRiX/aws-tagscheduler/README.md

 # Tag Scheduler

-Custom and extensible AWS scheduler for EC2 and RDS based on tags.
+Terraform module for a custom and extensible tags-based AWS scheduler for EC2 and RDS.

 ## Description